 From filing a trademark application to first action to be issued against your application, it takes about 9 to 11 months.
 During these 9 to 11 months, many trademark owners start a business or preparation of new business, or launch a new product or service.

 Let's think what it would be the problem.

-Suppose that you find out 9 months later that the application you filed cannot be registered in Japan.
+Suppose that you find out 9 to 11 months later that the application you filed cannot be registered in Japan.
 At that stage, you might have already started using the trademark in your business or proceeded with preparation of a new product with the trademark affixed to it and its packaging.
 Then you realize that you have no choice but to change the trademark you adopted.
 Time and money that you have already invested in advertisement and trademark prosecution etc. end up in vain.

 If you have plenty of time AND money, go ahead to file an application without a search.
 Otherwise, a small investment putting in performing a search might save you much bigger wasted investment down the road.

 If the probability of successful registration of your trademark is determined to be low, what you can do is you may choose to adopt a different name, logo or mark etc. before investing any further energy to the trademark that is unlikely registrable.

 In other cases, even if the probability to register a trademark is low, an applicant might still want to or need to use the trademark.
 In such cases, the applicant has some time to deeply consider possible measures and strategies, for example, taking such actions as negotiating with owners of conflicting trademarks or requesting a cancellation trial.